GravityKit/GravityView/readme.txt

 * Fixed: Remove Merge Tags when switching forms
 * Fixed: That darn settings gear showing up when it shouldn't
 * Fixed: Disappearing dialog when switching forms
-* Fixed: Fatal error when Gravity Forms is inactive
 * Fixed: Display of Entry Link field
 * Fixed: Per-field settings weren't working
 	* Added: "Link to the post" setting for Post fields